gozayaan/sre_airports_api/README.md

 1. [Cloud: Provision GCS bucket using IaC](#21-provision-a-gcs-bucket-using-terraform)
 2. [Self-host: Spin-up Mock GCS instance using Docker](#22-setting-up-mock-gcs-object-storage)

+> [!TIP]
+> 💡 For local development, it is useful to have mock / emulation servers at your disposal.

 #### 2.1 Provision a GCS bucket using Terraform